thinesan29/thinesan29/README.md

 <h3>💫 About Me:</h3>

-<p> I am a recent graduate with a degree in aerospace engineering.
+<p> I am a graduate with a degree in aerospace engineering.
 Throughout my studies, I developed valuable skills such as problem-solving and analytical thinking, which I am eager to apply to a career in software engineering.
 My passion for technology has led me to pursue a career in this field, and I am excited to expand my skillset and become a skilled software engineer.</p>

 <p>✅ I recently completed training at the Bright Network Technology Academy, where I built a strong foundation in technology and software development.</p>